Justin Timberlake: 2023–present: Everything I Thought It Was

-On January 19, 2024, Timberlake performed a free one-night-only concert at the Orpheum in Memphis where he live-debuted his new single "Selfish" after teasing a new project on social media in previous days.
+On January 19, 2024, Timberlake performed a free one-night-only concert at the Orpheum in Memphis, where he live-debuted his new single "Selfish" after teasing a new project on social media in previous days.
 In promotion of the record, on January 25, 2024, Timberlake appeared on The Tonight Show Starring Jimmy Fallon; he announced the release of "Selfish" and revealed that the album had taken four years to produce.

 "Selfish" debuted at number 19 on the Billboard Hot 100, marking Timberlake's highest debut in six years on the chart.
-It became his 39th career solo entry on the Hot 100, and his 29th to reach the top 40.
-On the release day of "Selfish", he also announced that his sixth studio album, Everything I Thought It Was, would be released in March 2024.
+It became his 39th career solo entry on the Hot 100 and his 29th to reach the top 40.
+On the release day of "Selfish", he also announced that his sixth album, Everything I Thought It Was, would be released in March 2024.
 Timberlake appeared as a musical guest on the January 27, 2024, episode of Saturday Night Live, singing "Selfish" and "Sanctified".
 On January 30, he appeared on The Kelly Clarkson Show and held an "intimate" concert at Irving Plaza in New York City on January 31, his 43rd birthday.
-He appeared as the musical guest, where he performed "Selfish" on The Graham Norton Show recorded in London on February 22, 2024, the night before he cancelled A One Night Only concert, to be held at the Roundhouse, London, on February 23, 2024.
-Timberlake was recovering from an illness.
+He appeared as the musical guest to perform "Selfish" on The Graham Norton Show, recorded in London on February 22, 2024.
+The following night, he cancelled a one-night-only concert at London's Roundhouse.
 The promotional single "Drown" was released on February 23, 2024.
 Timberlake also appeared on Complex Networks Sneaker Shopping on March 11, 2024, and mentioned the release of his new album at the end of the video.